 However, with a Donor Advised Fund, Mark and Susan have an opportunity to save those tax dollars and give them to their favorite charity instead.

 By gifting their stock to a new Donor Advised Fund, they were able to save the capital gains tax bill and pass that along to their charities.
 When added to their original giving plan, here was the impact:

 - Mark and Susan gave the $45,000 in stock directly to their DAF.

 - Once in the DAF, they sold the stock and donated the full $45,000 to charity.

 - They saved the $5,000 in capital gain tax and donated that to their charity instead.

 - They received a tax deduction for the full $45,000 donation.

 When the adjustments were made, they increased their giving by 12.5% without it costing them anything more.
-They also increased their tax deduction which allowed them to add to their retirement goal.
+They also increased their tax deduction, saving even more cost in retirement.
 With a few small tweaks, they increased giving, reduced taxes, and added to their retirement!

 About the Author